LondonTran/CoinWatcher/README.md

 To use this application, you must provide your own API Key.
 You can register for a free API Key here: https://cryptowat.ch/

-This project is a work in progress and does not reflect the final product.

 Developed by London Tran<br>
 https://twitter.com/londontran<br>
 https://www.linkedin.com/in/londontran<br>